-A node refers to a Bitcoin client that participates in the Bitcoin network.
-Any Bitcoin application that wants to show and send transactions needs a way to connect to a node and manage block data and there are many ways to make this work.
+A node refers to software that participates in the Bitcoin network.
+Any Bitcoin application that wants to show and send transaction data needs a way to connect to a node.

 There are multiple aspects that differentiate nodes: